Dave Tippett: Houston Aeros (1994–1999)

-Tippett was a player-assistant coach with the Aeros during the 1994–95 season, however, he decided to retire from playing, and began the 1995–96 season as just an assistant coach.
+Tippett was a player-assistant coach with the Aeros during the 1994–95 season, however, after he decided to retire from playing, he began the 1995–96 season as just an assistant coach with the team, as was his original intentions when first joining Houston the previous season.
 After the Aeros started off the season with a 12–27–3 record, the team fired Head Coach Terry Ruskowski and named Tippett as his replacement.
 Tippett guided the Aeros to a 17–18–5 record, though the team failed to make the playoffs.

 In 1996–97, Tippett began his first full season as head coach of the club, as the Aeros improved to a 44–30–8 record, earning 94 points, which was a 28-point improvement over the previous season.
 In the playoffs, the Aeros quickly swept the Las Vegas Thunder in three games, followed by a five-game series win over the San Antonio Dragons in the second round.
 Houston then lost to the Long Beach Ice Dogs in the Western Conference finals in five games.

 The Aeros had a very solid season in 1997–98, as the team went 50–22–10, earning 110 points, which was a 16-point improvement over the previous season.
 In the playoffs, however, Houston was upset by the Milwaukee Admirals in four games.
+In his final two years as Aeros head coach, he also served as the team's general manager.

 Tippett returned to Houston for the 1998–99, and the team finished with the best record in the league, going 54–15–13, getting 121 points.
 In the playoffs, the heavily favoured Aeros had a bye in the first round, followed by a close best-of-five series against the Long Beach Ice Dogs, in which Houston prevailed with a win in the decisive Game 5.
 In the Western Conference Finals, the Chicago Wolves took the Aeros to seven games, with Houston winning the seventh game 4–1 to advance the team to the 1999 Turner Cup Finals.
 In the final round, the Aeros faced the Orlando Solar Bears, and in a series that once again went the limit, the Aeros defeated Orlando in Game 7 by a 5–3 score to capture the championship.
 Tippett was named the IHL Coach of the Year, while the Aeros won the Fred A. Huber Jr. Memorial Trophy for having the best record in the League during the regular season.